Skip to content

 Create a subscription

 Next, create a Subscription and set the collection_method to send_invoice.
 This setting doesn’t require a Stripe payment method and generates Invoices that must be paid directly instead.
 Set the days_until_due parameter to the number of days an unpaid invoice remains open before your configured failed payment logic activates.
-You’re responsible for retrying failed payments on the third-party provider, and you need to set this long enough so that any recovery workflows you implement have time to complete.
+You’re responsible for retrying failed payments on the third-party processor, and you must set a long enough time for days_until_due so that any recovery workflows you implement have time to complete.

 Command Line